Kepler7894i/tcalc/README.md

 To run:
 Windows will allow you to run the program by double clicking on it as an exe
 Linux will allow you to run the program with ./program_name
-Hopefully ability to double click and run should be implemented soon.

-Pre-compiled prgorams may be outdated so to ensure that you get a fully updated version of the program it is recommended that you compile triangle-calculator.cpp yourself.

 To compile:
 Download triangle-calculator.cpp and then you can compile this given you OS and insturction set